bjackman/locali-ci/README.md

    make progress on a single thread when the job server starves them, as is the case for Make, since all jobs have one implicit job slot).
  - Document config format.
+ - Sometimes you have a test that needs access to the worktree but not exclusive.
+In that case we could run multiple jobs in parallel in the same worktree.

+   ACTUALLY - I bet we could do the same thing with overlayfs even if the jobs _did_ need exclusive access to the worktree.
+ - Presumably via cgroups it's reasonably to ensure that jobs don't leak child processes.
+If you have a backdoor like the Docker daemon then that isn't possible but normally it should be fine I think?
+ - Maybe it makes sense to
  - Make it easier to share configs.
 At present the distinction between config file content and arg content may be a mit messy (e.g. `num_worktrees` is as much a property of the system running the service as the project being tested).
+ - Maybe people who are sharing configs would want to be able to make them more hermetic, so it might make sense to integrate this with some sort of container runtime.
+However, probably it's also just easy to put a `podman run` command in your config or whatever?
+That way your hermetic configuration can also easily be reused in proper CI.
+ - Support re-using existing worktrees, instead of blocking startup while they are created?
+I dunno though maybe that's pointless with the `test` comamnd.
+   Starting the tool up shouldn't need to be something you do very often after we have that.
  - Support multiple repos?
  - Respect git's color configuration.
  - (Nice to have: avoid creating worktrees if they aren't actually to be used).